wjdhollow/antglob/README.md

 '**' can be used to match multiple directory levels.
 This can be used to match a whole directory tree, or a file anywhere in the directory tree.

+As a shorthand, any pattern ending in '/' has a '**' appended to it.
+Example, 'mydir' matches a directory named 'mydir', while 'mydir/' matches all files in the 'mydir' directory tree.